ethanpost/quizk.ing/_tools/assessment_prompt.md

-Generate 20 multiple choice quiz questions below the "Quiz:" line that you would expect a 12th grader to know about the following subjects:
+Generate 100 multiple choice quiz questions below the "Quiz:" line that you would expect a 9th grader to know about the following subjects:

-Agamemnon by Awschylus
+Social Studies
+History
+Science
+English
+Literature

 Make sure you adhere to the following format.
 Do not number the questions.
 You can create True/False questions or multiple choice questions.
 A True/False question should have two possible answers, True or False.
 Create as many questions as needed to cover all of the content.
 Better to error on the side of too many questions than not enough.
-Make sure to include questions for each of the terms in the outline.
+Make sure the answers are not always in the same position in the options list.
+Make sure blank lines are always between every line.
 Each questions should end with a "///" on a new line.
 See the example below:

 ## According to the video, what is the 'motor' of a sentence?

+---

 A) Noun